 One benefit of M&S pet insurance is that they offer dental injury across their range of plans, although only on the top tier, which is Premier.
 This is not always offered by pet insurance providers, mainly because dental injuries are relatively rare in dog and cats.
 All M&S policies provide cover for euthanising your pet should it be necessary, including cremation or burial.

 Limitations of Marks & Spencer Pet Insurance

 In order to make a claim on M&S pet insurance, owners have to submit it within 60 days of when vet treatment started.
-We feel that this is a very short time-frame, particularly in cases where diagnosis is difficult or if long-term care hospital is required.
-Many competing pet insurance plans offer a 12-month window which is a much more realistic period of time.
+This is a relatively short time-frame, particularly in cases where diagnosis is difficult or if long-term care hospital is required.
+Many competing pet insurance plans offer a 12-month window which is a significantly longer period of time.

 One quite significant drawback is that M&S will only pay for vet costs when treatment is delivered outside of normal surgery hours.
 In other words, if your pet is well enough to wait until the surgery is open; it does not constitute a medical emergency.

-Another downside to M&S pet policies is that the Standard tier on all their plans is limited to just £1,000 for any one medical condition.
+M&S pet Standard tier on all the plans is limited to £1,000 for any one medical condition.
 Anyone who owns a pet will know that this amount can quickly be ramped up just when undergoing tests to diagnose the issues that need attention.
 Even a vet’s consultation fee can be hefty when added to the balance.

 The M&S Pet Excess Charges

 The excess charge is the amount you will have to pay towards each claim you make on your pet insurance.
 With M&S, there are a few options from £50 to £150 for younger animals and £200 to £250 for cats or dogs over the age of 9.